devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 # Introduction
 EFI folder and Guide for Infinix_INBook_X1 i3 1005G1 8gb,256gb BigSur.

-Tested CPUs: i3 1005G1 10gen
+- Tested CPUs: i3 1005G1 10gen.
-Integrated Graphics: UHD G1
+- Integrated Graphics: UHD G1
-Sound Card: ALC269
+- Sound Card: ALC269 (use alcid=26).
-Wireless Cards Tested: [Intel® Wi-Fi 6E AX210.
+- Wireless Cards Tested: [Intel® Wi-Fi 6E AX210.

 # Bios
 - Note: Most of these options may not be present in your firmware, we recommend matching up as closely as possible but don't be too concerned if many of these options are not available in your BIOS